MahendraG7/Project-1/README/README.md

 ![Project1Diagram](https://github.com/MahendraG7/Project-1/blob/main/Diagrams/ProjectDiagram.jpg.PNG)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the _Edited_Playbook_file may be used to install only certain pieces of it, such as Filebeat.

   - [AnsiblePlaybook](https://github.com/MahendraG7/Project-1/tree/main/Ansible)